 If you’re bogged down by the exorbitant prices but want the facilities that a condominium offers, an Executive Condominium (EC) might be a good option.

 Not only are they slightly less pricey, but these public housing also have great investment potential once they become privatised after 10 years.

 Intrigued?
 Here’s all you need to know about ECs and whether they might become your next (not exactly) humble abode.

 What is an executive condominium (EC)?

-Known as the ‘sandwich flat’, ECs are catered to the small percentage of home-seekers whose income ceiling is too high for an HDB flat but are still not yet able to afford a private condominium.
+Known as the ‘sandwich flat’, ECs are catered to the small percentage of home-seekers whose income ceiling is too high for an HDB flat but are unable or unwilling to purchase a private condominium.

-It is essentially a hybrid form of private-public housing, as it is considered public housing when first sold to the buyer, but is automatically privatised after a solid 10 years.
+It is a hybrid form of private-public housing, as it is considered public housing when first sold to the buyer but is automatically privatised after a decade.

-In terms of its functionality, ECs look the part and walk the talk — they resemble a typical private condo and offer the same amenities, including swimming pools, gyms, clubhouses, tennis courts, etc. You’ll also be able to enjoy tight security around the compound.
+In terms of functionality, ECs look the part and walk the talk — they resemble a private condo and offer the same amenities, including swimming pools, gyms, clubhouses, tennis courts, etc. You’ll also have tight security around the compound.

 Who is eligible?

 Unlike private condos that are basically accessible to any who have the financial capability to purchase them, ECs come with more requirements.